The story of the Murrary family begins in ancient Scotland

 Translation has done much to alter the appearance of many Scottish names.
 It was a haphazard process that lacked a basic system of rules.
 Spelling variations

 were a common result of this process.
-Murrary has appeared Murray, Murrey, Moray, Morey, Morrey, Morry, Murry and many more.
+Murrary has appeared Murray, Murrey, Moray, Morey, Morrey, Morry, Murry, MacMhuirich (Gaelic) and many more.

 Early Notables of the Murrary family (pre 1700)

 at this time was Sir Robert Moray (Murrey, Murray) (1608-1673), a Scottish soldier, statesman, diplomat, judge, spy, freemason and natural philosopher; John Murray, 1st Duke of Atholl, KT

 (1660-1724) was a Scottish nobleman, Knight of the Thistle, politician, and soldier; William Murray, 1st Earl of Dysart...
 Another 79 words (6 lines of text) are included under the topic Early Murrary Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Murrary family moved to Ireland

 , but this topic is not covered in this excerpt.Another 59 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Murrary family to the New World and Oceana

 Many Scots left their country to travel to the North American colonies in search of the freedom they could not find at home.
 Of those who survived the difficult voyage, many found the freedom they so desired.
 There they could choose their own beliefs and allegiances.
 Some became United Empire Loyalists and others fought in the American War of Independence